Festival of São João

 Another common feature is a huge bonfire, and in the town of Caruaru (which is home to probably the largest São João festival in the world) they traditionally have a bonfire big enough to burn for at least 48 hours.

-Ask us about this Festival in Caruaru
+Ask us about this Event in Caruaru